 Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FA CILITIES A ND SERVICES Educational and Cultural Facilities The project would not result in any change to regional or local area educational and cultural facilities or increase demand for them.
 Commercial Facilities The agricultural activity of the project property will improve.
 Other commercial facilities would not be impacted by the proposed project.

-Health Care and Social Services 2 Health care and social services facilities would not be impacted by the proposed project.
+Health Care and Social Services Health care and social services facilities would not be impacted by the proposed project.
 The project would not increase demand for health care and social services facilities.
-Solid Waste Disposal / Recycling 2 Waste vegetation from construction activities will either be composted on site or at regional composting centers.
-Soil from grading would be recycled on the farm as fill.
-Left over construction materials that could be reused on the farm (e.g., tubing, wire, greenhouse covering fabrics) would be stored for later use.
+Solid Waste Disposal / Recycling Any soil from installation of the well would be recycled on the farm as fill.
+Left over construction materials that could be reused on the farm (e.g., piping, cement) would be stored for later use.

 The remaining construction solid waste materials would be collected for transport to the local landfill.
-The amount of impact of solid waste resulting from the construction of the proposed project would be minor.
-During operations, the products and by-products would be agricultural, which waste would be biodegradable.
+The amount of impact of solid waste resulting from the installation of the well would be minor.
 Wastewater / Sanitary Sewers 2 The proposed project would not include any bathrooms, wastewater, or sewage facilities.
 Current farm conditions would remain unchanged.
-Water Supply 2 Applicant has access to a water supply from the local utility with auxiliary water storage tanks.
-The proposed project will have minor impact on water usage.
+Water Supply 2 Applicant has access to a water supply from the local utility with auxiliary water storage tanks for collection of rainwater.
+The installation of the well proposed project will reduce dependence on the utility.
+The appropriate permit for the new water well will be obtained from PRDNER before installation and operation.
 Public Safety - Police, Fire and Emergency Medical 2 The proposed project would not create any new demand for emergency or health services.
 Parks, Open Space and Recreation 2 The proposed project would not create or destroy any new parks, open space, or recreational activities.
 It also would not increase use of those facilities.
 Transportation and Accessibility 2 The proposed project would not involve the creation of new roads nor any increase in long-term traffic on existing roads.
 There would be some minor use of the existing road during construction.
 All residents and businesses would retain access to their properties during and after the project.

-Environmental Impact Assessment Factor Code Impact Evaluation

-NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project will be situated on land previously used for agriculture and will have no impact to unique natural features or water resources.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The proposed project will be situated on land previously used for agriculture and will have no impact to unique natural features or surface water resources.
+The proposed water withdrawal from the new well will be controlled under a permit.
+The impact to water resources will be minor.

+With implementation of the mitigations there would be no impacts to surface water resources.
+The proposed increase in water produced from the new well will reduce the amount of water needed form the local utility.
 Vegetation, Wildlife 2 The proposed project will occur on land previously used for agricultural purposes and will continue in that capacity.
 The proposed project will have no impact on vegetation and wildlife.
-Climate Change 2 This is a small project with no measurable impact on climate change factors.
-With respect to climate change impact on the project, agricultural activities could be affected by drought.
+Climate Change 2 There will be no impact to the climate as a result of this project as land use does not change.
+The project site is currently used for greenhouse cultivation.